 When we are chronically under stress (or perceived stress), the normal functions of the sympathetic nervous system can actually encourage cancer tumors to spread.

-Chronic stress causes the over-amped SNS to begin to affect gene expression through what are called Molecular Mobility and Defense Programs (MMDPs).
+Chronic stress causes the over-amped SNS to begin to affect gene expression through what is called Molecular Mobility and Defense Programs (MMDPs).
 MMDPs are genetic programs that are set into motion when the SNS senses that the body is under threat; most importantly, MMDPs direct the signaling of adrenal hormones and adrenal receptor systems.”
 Once these systems get “turned on,” they create a cascade of chemical reactions which include the release of certain neurotransmitters as well as the hormones adrenaline and noradrenaline.

 After a short-term threat has passed (you escaped the lion or you got away from that mugger, for example), the body naturally goes back to chemical homeostasis within about an hour.